alexdesiqueira/autom4fissiontracks/README.md

 %%  README.TXT
 %%
-%%  Version: november 2013.
+%%  Version: april 2014.
 %%
 %%  This file is part of the supplementary material to 'An automatic
 %% method for segmentation of fission tracks in epidote crystal
-%% photomicrographs, based on starlet wavelets'.
+%% photomicrographs'.
 %%
 %%  Authors:
 %% Alexandre Fioravante de Siqueira, siqueiraaf@gmail.com